roebi/01-02-Webserver-in-Go-on-Podman/README.md

 <title>my HTML5 Template Page</title>

-reload the page in the broswer
+reload the page in the browser (reload or Control & Reload to really reload)

+be careful, the browser page cache doesn't always load everything from scratch

 changed title is shown